lesion/indicator-placement/README.md

 I'm using [wmctrl](http://en.wikipedia.org/wiki/Wmctrl) to retrieve and restore windows placement and size on desktop.

 I've started this little script reading [this blog entry](http://movingtofreedom.org/2010/08/10/arranging-windows-from-the-gnulinux-command-line-with-wmctrl/)

+## How to use

+After cloning it and install npm dependencies:

+`chmod +x poswin.js`
+`./poswin.js save`

+this will create a ~/.poswin.json

+to reload position:

+`./poswin.js load`